lbenz730/ncaahoopR/README.md

 ## Functions
 Several functions use ESPN game_ids.
-You can find the game_id in the URL for the game summary, as shown in the url for the summary of the UMBC-Virginia game below.
+You can find the game_id in the URL for the game summary, as shown in the URL for the summary of the UMBC-Virginia game below.
 ![game_id](figures/espn.png)

 ### Scraping Data